Claire Coffey, PhD

 • UCL MedTech Conference: Sharing my experiences in MedTech.

-I’m keen to do more science communication work — public engagement is a core part of doing useful research.
+I’m keen to do more science communication work as I believe public engagement is an essential part useful research.

 • Artificial Intelligence: Theory, Responsibility, and Sustainability (co-designed and delivered).